testcontainers/testcontainers-java/docs/modules/cloudflare.md

 # Cloudflare Module

-Testcontainers module for Cloudflare Tunnels [](https://rancher.com/products/k3s/) for exposing your app to the internet.
+Testcontainers module for Cloudflare Quick Tunnels(https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/do-more-with-tunnels/trycloudflare/) for exposing your app to the internet.

 This module is intended to be used for testing components that need to be exposed to public internet - for example to receive hooks from public cloud.
 Or to show your local state of the application to friends.